 The CCB is a tax-free monthly payment to help with the cost of raising a child (until they are 18).
-CCB is available in all provinces and in the Northwest Territories.
+CCB is available in all provinces and territories.

 Most provinces also offer child-care benefits on top of the CCB for eligible families.

 Child care is costly and not always easy to come by.
 Looking into your options as soon as possible can help you find the best solution so you’re not scrambling when it’s time to return to work.

 Monthly child-care costs range from $200 to as much as $1,900 across Canada, according to a 2021 study by the Canadian Centre for Policy Alternatives.

 Remember to think outside the box when planning child care.
 You might find a combination of options works best for your situation, such as splitting days between daycare and a nearby relative, or nanny-sharing with another family.
 Or perhaps your spouse or partner will stay at home.